 If the servicemember breaches the terms of a mortgage, trust deed, or other loan, the court may stay any proceedings brought by the lender to enforce the terms of the agreement.
 The court may also order any other disposition of the property that it decides is fair to both the borrower and the lender.
-Property repossessed or other action taken without benefit of a court order is punishable by imprisonment up to one year, a fine as provided by Title 18, U.S. Code, or both, and may subject the creditor to a suit for wrongful conversion.
-In addition, where a covered person can show oppression, fraud, or malice on the part of the creditor, consequential and punitive damages, among other remedies, may be awarded.
+Property repossessed or other action taken without benefit of a court order is punishable by imprisonment up to one year, a fine as provided by Title 18, U.S.Code, or both, and may subject the creditor to a suit for wrongful conversion.
+In addition, where a covered person can show oppression, fraud, or malice on the part of the creditor, punitive damages may be awarded.

-Settlement of stayed cases relating to personal property.
+Settlement of stayed cases relating personal property.

 Sec.
 304 (50 U.S.C. app. § 534).
-If a court stays an action for foreclosure on property, repossession, or the cancellation of a sales contract against a servicemember, the court can appoint three disinterested persons to appraise the property and, on the basis of the appraisal, order the amount of the servicemember's equity to be paid back to the person on active duty in military service as a condition for allowing the foreclosure, repossession, or cancellation.
+If a court stays an action for foreclosure on property, repossession, or the cancellation of a sales contract against a servicemember, the court can appoint three disinterested persons to appraise the property and, on the basis of the appraisal, order any amount it decides is fair to be paid back to the person on active duty in military service as a condition for allowing the foreclosure, repossession, or cancellation.

-Termination of residential or motor vehicle leases.
+Cancellation of residential or motor vehicle lease.

 Sec.
 305 (50 U.S.C. app. § 535).
-Military persons who live in rental property are allowed to terminate leases entered into prior to a period of active service.
+This section allows military persons who live in rental property to terminate leases they entered into prior to a period of active service.
 It applies to: (1) property leased for a dwelling or for professional, business, or farm use, or other similar purpose, where the person leasing the property later enters active duty in military service, or where the servicemember executes the lease while in military service and thereafter receives military orders for a permanent change of duty station (PCS) or to deploy with a military unit for a period of at least 90 days; and (2) motor vehicle leases for personal or business transportation where the person later enters active military service of not less than 180 days or where the servicemember executes the lease while in military service and thereafter receives PCS orders outside of the continental United States or to deploy with a military unit for at least 180 days.
-Servicemembers who rent premises are advised to ensure the rental agreement contains a "military" clause to allow for early termination of a lease in case of military orders to deploy.43 In 2004 the right to terminate leases was expanded to include joint leases.44 The added language specifies that any lease terminated pursuant to this section also terminates any obligation a dependent of the lessee may have under the lease.
+Servicemembers who rent premises are advised to ensure the rental agreement contains a "military" clause to allow for early termination of a lease in case of military orders to deploy.